 10cc (ml) is the most common balloon size, suitable for most patients.
 30cc (ml) or even more is only needed for special interventions when more pressure needs to be applied to stop bleeding, for example after prostate resection.

 Urinary catheters are available with different tip designs.
-The most commonly used tip for routine catheterization is the Nelaton tip which is round with two drainage eyes.
+The most used tip for routine catheterization is the Nelaton tip which is round with two drainage eyes.
 Due to the challenging curvature of the male urethra, a catheter with a curved tip can be used to ease insertion; this type is called a Tiemann tip and is the second most common.

 When the urine can be stored in the bladder, a catheter valve can be connected to the catheter.
 The valve is opened on a regular basis to empty the bladder.
 By using a valve, a drainage bag is not needed which might be more comfortable.
 A catheter valve also offers a potential for maintaining certain bladder functions and tone by allowing the bladder to fill and empty regularly.